Adaptive Policies for Perimeter Surveillance Problems: Discussion

 \section{Discussion}

-In this paper we have modelled and derived solution methods for a family of sequential decision problems motivated by multi-searcher perimeter surveillance scenarios with incomplete information.
-Namely, we have considered the problem of adaptively assigning multiple searchers to cells along a perimeter in order to detect the maximum number of intrusion events.
+In this paper we have considered the problem of adaptively assigning multiple searchers to cells along a line (in space or time) in order to detect the maximum number of events occurring along the line.
+The problem is real, and has important applications in ecology, security, defence and other areas.
+We have modelled the problem, and proposed and analysed solution methods.
 The challenge at the heart of this problem is to correctly balance exploration and exploitation, in the face of initial ignorance as to the arrival process of events.

 We formulated our sequential decision problem as a combinatorial multi-armed bandit with Poisson rewards and a novel filtered feedback mechanism.
 To design quality policies for this problem we first derived an efficient solution method to the full information problem.
 This IP forms the backbone of all policies for the sequential problem, as it allows us to quickly identify an optimal solution given some estimate of the arrival process' rate parameters.